1951 NSWRFL season: Souths' record win

 Manly were without former Test star and captain-coach Wally O'Connell who had a fractured bone in his wrist.
 The Sea Eagles were instead captained by hooker Kevin Schubert.
 Gordon Willoughby played out the match with his leg heavily strapped rather than leave his side further depleted but Manly’s hopes of upsetting the defending premiers were shattered in a spectacular display of attacking rugby league by Souths.

 Manly's Ron Rowles and Gordon Willoughby trying to stop Souths Winger Johnny Graves from scoring the first of his four tries.

 The smallest crowd for a final since 1944 was on hand at the Sports Ground to witness a one-sided game which Souths won 42–14.
-A highlight of the record win was Test winger John Graves’ four tries in the match – the only time this has been achieved in grand final history.
-Souths 42 points remains the highest score made in a Grand Final.
+A highlight was Test winger John Graves' four tries – the only time this has been achieved in grand final history.
+Souths' 42 points remains the highest score made in a Grand Final.

-Souths scored first through Bernie Purcell and led 15–4 at the break.
+Souths scored first through a penalty goal by Bernie Purcell and led 15–4 at the break.
 They then piled on twenty-seven points in the second-half.
 Tries to Clive Churchill, Ray Mason, Jack Rayner and Chick Cowie added to Graves' record haul.
-The Rabbitohs pack, led by front rower Denis Donoghue, dominated Manly’s forwards with Ernie Hammerton giving his team a feast of possession.
+The Rabbitoh pack, led by front rower Denis Donoghue, dominated Manly’s forwards with Ernie Hammerton giving his team a feast of possession.
 Bernie Purcell landed seven goals from nine attempts and was also dynamic in attack, being chosen by The Sunday Herald judge, Frank McMillan as the man-of-the-match, for which he received a £10 reward.

-Other records set that day include the most combined points scored in a grand final (56 total); the most tries scored by one team in a grand final (8), (a mark later matched by Eastern Suburbs in 1975 Grand Final, and Manly Warringah Sea Eagles in the 2008 NRL Grand Final), the most goals scored in grand final by the winning team (9) and the most total combined goals scored in a Grand Final (13).
+Other records set include the most combined points scored in a grand final (56 total); the most tries scored by one team in a grand final (8), (Note: This mark was later matched by Eastern Suburbs in the 1975 Grand Final, and Manly in the 2008 NRL Grand Final)) the most goals scored in grand final by the winning team (9) and the most total combined goals scored in a Grand Final (13).